 It probably worked best for me just to walk away.
 I had had many times alone and it generally worked very well for me.

-There was a lot of anxiety of whether I would relapse again.
+There was a lot of anxiety about whether I would relapse again.
 How to deal with that.

 I sent it up to God.
 Said if I could choose I would prefer not to relapse and I intended to keep working on it.
 That quietened the fear.